Bengali ghugni recipe – learn how to make delicious Bengali motor korai ghugni (Kolkata street style recipe) at home with step-by-step pictures.

 - I cook it in mustard oil to keep its Bengali flavours intact.
 Though you may use vegetable oil too.

-Serve it in breakfast with ruti (roti), luchi(poori), porota (paratha), koraishutir kochuri (green peas kachori), dal puri (daal stuffed poori) or even with Pauruti or muri.
+Serve ghugni in breakfast with ruti (roti), Luchi (Bengali poori), porota (paratha), koraishutir kochuri (green peas kachori), dal puri (daal stuffed poori) or even with Pauruti or muri.
 Or serve it as chaat by garnishing it with chopped onion, coriander, green chilli, a sprinkle of bhaja masala and lime juice or tamarind pulp.

 What are dry white peas?

 Dried white peas are nothing but dry green peas.
 When green peas get ripe and turn yellow, then make it dry to get these white peas.

 What is split yellow peas?

 Split yellow peas mean yellow peas after removing their skin.
 Just like chana dal is made from whole black chickpeas.
 In our Bengali cuisine, the good name of these split yellow pulses or lentils is motor dal used in making different healthy dishes.

 Where to get white peas?